stivenramireza/vacation-rental-property-app/README.md

 **Note:** This previous command will only revert changes from the last migration.
 So, you need to revert more than one, you should execute it again until get the version you want.

+#### Demo

+You can interact with the API Swagger documentation in this link: http://localhost:8000/api/docs.

 ### Frontend

 #### Environment variables